armijnhemel/binaryanalysis-ng/maintenance/proximity/README-proximity.md

 ## Generating JSON data files from BANG results

 The first step is to process BANG results and extract the right information fromn the results and, if necessary, compute more results.

-Currently the following TLSH results are extracted:

-* TLSH of the entire file (if present)
-* telfhash import hash (if present)

-and the following hash is computed:

-* TLSH for identifiers extracted from ELF files (strings, function names and variable names, in that order, possibly cleaned up to remove low quality identifiers).
-The identifiers are cleaned up (depending on settings, see later), sorted per type (first strings, then function names, then variable names) and concatenated (one space between each identifier).
+Currently ELF files and Android Dex files can be processed.
+By default ELF files are processed while Android Dex files are not.
+This can be changed in the configuration file.

 The script to extract this information writes this information to JSON files.
 The name of the file is a SHA256, with the extension `.json`.
 For ELF files